907Resident/pitch-sequence/ML-post.md

 ```

 ## Execute ML Algorithms
 As mentioned earlier, multiple iterations of the ML algorithms were used to gauge the importance of the parameters used in this project.
 To separate these model runs the following numerical system was employed: IterationNumber.IterationModification.IterationSubModification.
 The largest changes to the approach are noted by the `IterationNumber`, followed by the `IterationModification`, and the most minor changes indicated by `IterationSubModification`.
-Not all attempts are presented in those.
-The attempts not discussed in the post can be found in detail in the notebook.
+The set up and the code for some of the attempts are not presented in this post; however, they can be found in detail in the notebook.

-- iteration 1.0.0: H2O only
+- iteration 1.0.0: H<sub>2</sub>O Flow RandomForestEstimator (unlumped target labels)
-- iteration 2.0.0: RF Classifier with max depth at 2 and seed at 42 (`code`) dropped as discussed with Josh
+- iteration 2.0.0: `sklearn` RF Classifier with max depth at 2 and seed at 42 (`code`) dropped
-- iteration 2.1.0: grid search across parameters for RF
+- iteration 2.1.0: `sklearn` grid search across parameters for RF
-- iteration 2.2.0: One-vs-Many SVM classifier
+- iteration 2.2.0: `sklearn` One-vs-Many SVM classifier

+### Iteration 2.0.0
+This model run used the the `RandomForestClassifier()` from the [`sklearn`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) API.
+Specifically, the trees were set to a shallow depth of 2.
+This means that the number of splits for each decision tree will be two.
+Smaller max depths lead to underfitting, while larger numbers can overfit.
+The confusion matrix below shows the differences